Training and events

 Upcoming Events and Training

 Looking to start growing food or do you want to get more out of your school garden?
-These training opportunities from our partners in London can help you take the next step!
+These training opportunities from our partners and organisations in London can help you take the next step!

 Visit Capital Growth's food-growing training webpage to see a full and current list of the opportunities available in London.